sentientc/pom08/README.md

 	+ netcdf library version at least 4.1.2

 # History #
+* hosting source code for pom08 per request from Leo Oey
+* the followings are concatenated from pomchanges and moreREADME from http://shoni2.princeton.edu/ftp/glm/
+* see the pom08.f source for more comments
 As of Feb.
 28, 2008, I have made changes based on symetry analysis.
 Thus, for a straight channel with jm=11, properties should be symmetrical about j=6.
 They are now to 3 or 4